 100% Rental Use of RV

-This is where you list the RV on sites to rent it out to strangers, such as from Outdoorsy.
-You earn income and have expenses related to the rental.
-This would qualify you to take a section 179 deduction since your rental activities qualify as a business for tax purposes.
+This is where you list the RV on sites to rent it out to strangers using sites like Outdoorsy, RV Share, RVnGo, etc. You earn income and have expenses related to the rental.
+This might qualify you to take a section 179 deduction since your rental activities qualify as a business for tax purposes.

-Thus, make sure you’re a business before you even think about taking Section 179 deductions.
+Thus, make sure you’re a business before you even think about taking the Section 179 deduction.
 Owning rental property qualifies as a business if you do it to earn a profit and work at it regularly, systematically, and continuously.

 Why does this qualify you to take the section 179 deduction?
 Because you have transient use of your motor home when the average annual rental period is less than 30 days.